PavelSav1n/server-chat/README.md

 ## 1. SQL setup

-This application requires MySQL server, or any other [RDBMS](https://en.wikipedia.org/wiki/Relational_database#RDBMS)

 1.1.
+This application requires MySQL server, or any other [RDBMS](https://en.wikipedia.org/wiki/Relational_database#RDBMS).
+How to install and setup MySQL server on Windows you can see [this](https://youtu.be/u96rVINbAUI) video.

-First of all you will need to create a `schema` for tables where we will be storing all data about users & messages.
+1.2.
+After you've finished with MySQL server setup, first of all you will need to create a `schema` for tables where we will be storing all data about users & messages.
 If you want to use `schema` of your own, you will have to change prepaired query code in `MessageDaoImpl.java` & `UserDaoImpl.java`
 ```SQL
 CREATE SCHEMA schema_server ;
 ```

-1.2.
+1.3.
 (OPTIONAL) If you already have tables with equal names `chat_messages` & `chat_users` in your schema, it would be better to drop them, to make sure they meet requirements:
 ```SQL
 DROP TABLE IF EXISTS `schema_server.chat_messages`;
 DROP TABLE IF EXISTS `schema_server.chat_users`;
 ```

-1.3.
+1.4.
 Now you must create `chat_messages` table:
 ```SQL
 CREATE TABLE `chat_messages` (
   `id` int NOT NULL AUTO_INCREMENT,